 I post five times per week on my blog, and typically 2-3 of those are book reviews.
 Unless otherwise requested, I tend to schedule my book reviews closer to publication date on my blog (within one month of publication).

-I built my profile over time using the publisher’s preferences when listed on NetGalley, which helped a lot.
+I built my profile over time the publisher’s preferences (when listed on NetGalley), which helped a lot.
 I added the FOLLOWERS AND REACH section in February 2019 and it made a drastic improvement on my approval rating on Edelweiss.

 📝 Related Post: Edelweiss 101: Tips & Tricks

-My NetGalley and Edelweiss profiles are identical, and I update them monthly with my stats and reach accordingly.
-You’ll also notice that this is largely the same information that is included in my review request email… I am all about streamlining things so I don’t have to update a billion different things differently.
+My NetGalley and Edelweiss profiles are identical and I update them monthly with my stats accordingly.
+Astude readers will notice that this is largely the same information that is included in my review request email: I’m all about streamlining things so I don’t have to update a billion different things differently.
 I have a GoogleDoc with everything on it and just paste accordingly.

 💖 If you like the work that I do here at Reader Voracious, consider fueling my pumpkin spice latte and black tie addiction by buying me a ko-fi! ☕